neptunia/kc-discord-relayer/README.md

 ## Contact

 Feel free to add an issue or something if something broke/is bugged.
-Also i have no idea if this will work if you use someone else's discord app.
+Also I have no idea if this will work if you use someone else's discord app.
 I don't actually know if all the stuff works.
 Also feel free to put requests and stuff.